SERG-Delft/delftswa/index.md

 To that end, we will work with three knowledge sources:

 1. **Practice**: Where possible, we will try to learn from actual software systems.
 To that end, students will engage with the architecture of an open source system.
 Furthermore, the course will involve 3-4 guest lectures by architects responsible for complex commercial software systems.
 We also intend to invite 3-4 international architects for a 15 minute _Ask Me Anything_ session over skype, in which they offer answers to questions asked by students of the course.
 2. **Theory**: Good theory is encoded practice.
 We will study various books, articles, and resources on the web.
-In particular we will look at Coplien and Bjørnvig's [Lean Software Architecture][lsa].
-We will also explore some ideas from Rozanski and Woods' [Views and Perspectives][views] approach to software systems architecture.
+In particular we will look at Coplien and Bjørnvig's [Lean Architecture][lsa][^coplien].
+We will also explore some ideas from Rozanski and Woods' [Views and Perspectives][views][^rozanski] approach to software systems architecture.
 3. **Research**: There is a lot that we do _not_ know about software architecture.
 In research we explore theories that may be true, or may turn out to be false.
 As part of the course we will investigate a number of new research findings, to establish whether they make sense.

 There will be 3-4 lectures for each of the three components (practice, theory, research).